Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 Six seconds.

-These words do not just bore recruiters.
-They confuse ATS algorithms.
+These aren’t just boring.
+They’re ATS poison.
 Applicant Tracking Systems scan for strong action verbs tied to specific job duties.
-If your resume says “was responsible for managing a team,” the ATS sees noise.
-If it says “led a team of 12 to exceed quarterly targets by 34%,” the ATS lights up green.
+A resume that says “was responsible for managing a team”?
+The ATS sees noise.
+One that says “led a team of 12 to exceed quarterly targets by 34%”?
+Green lights everywhere.

 We analyzed 10,000+ resumes that landed interviews at Fortune 500 companies in 2026.
-The difference between rejected resumes and interview-winning ones?
+The #1 difference?
 Action verb density.
-The winners used 3x more powerful action words per bullet point.
+The winners packed 3x more powerful action words per bullet point than the rejects.

 Why Resume Action Verbs Matter More Than Ever in 2026

-ATS technology has evolved.
-Modern systems like Workday, Greenhouse, and Lever score resumes not just on keyword presence, but on verb strength and context.
-A 2025 study of hiring algorithms showed that resumes with strong action verbs scored 47% higher in ATS ranking than identical resumes using weak language.
+ATS technology evolved.
+Modern systems — Workday, Greenhouse, Lever — score resumes on verb strength and context, not just keyword presence.
+A 2025 hiring algorithm study proved it: resumes with strong action verbs scored 47% higher in ATS ranking than identical ones using weak language.

-- Keyword weight scoring — ATS assigns higher weight to experience bullets that start with strong verbs like “engineered,” “optimized,” or “spearheaded” vs. weak ones like “was,” “did,” or “helped”
+- Keyword weight scoring — ATS assigns higher weight to bullets starting with “engineered,” “optimized,” or “spearheaded” vs. “was,” “did,” or “helped”

-- Contextual relevance — Modern ATS parses the entire sentence, not just isolated keywords.
+- Contextual relevance — Modern ATS parses the full sentence.
 Weak verbs dilute your relevance score

-- Competency mapping — Systems like iCIMS map your verbs to specific competencies.
-“Managed” maps to leadership.
-“Programmed” maps to technical skills.
-“Designed” maps to creativity
+- Competency mapping — iCIMS maps verbs to competencies.
+“Managed” = leadership.
+“Programmed” = technical.
+“Designed” = creativity

-- Human preview filtering — Recruiters use verb search within ATS dashboards.
-They filter for “led,” “created,” “reduced,” “launched.”
-If your resume lacks these, you disappear from their view
+- Human preview filtering — Recruiters search ATS dashboards for “led,” “created,” “reduced,” “launched.”
+Your resume vanishes without them

-Weak Verbs vs. Strong Verbs: The Difference on Your ATS Score
+Weak Verbs vs. Strong Verbs: The ATS Score Difference

 | Weak Verb | Strong Replacement | ATS Impact |